 When we review an audit, we do not review every aspect of the audit.
-As a result, the areas below were not necessarily reviewed on every audit.
+As a result, the area below was not necessarily reviewed on every audit.
 In some cases, we assess the firm's compliance with specific PCAOB standards or rules on other audits that were not reviewed and include any instances of non-compliance below.